sourcegraph/sourcegraph-public-snapshot/README.tests.md

 `phantomjs` should be in your `$PATH`.

 By default, you also need to be running the webpack dev server (`cd app && npm start` in a separate window).
-To run tests using prebuilt production assets (built with `cd app && npm run build`), you can quit the webpack dev server and set the env var `SG_USE_WEBPACK_DEV_SERVER=false` in the shell where you run `make test`.

 The Makefile defines 4 test targets: